Yes, America's Anchorman is away and this is your undocumented anchorman sitting in.

 And we need to recover that spirit.

-There's no reason, there's no reason why the Omaha School District should have any uh federally funded diversity manuals.
+There's no reason, there's no reason why the Omaha School District should have any federally funded diversity manuals.

 What is the cost of that diversity manual by the time you sluice it through a huge government bureaucracy thousands of miles away?

-Remote government is expensive government, remote government is bad government, remote government is unaccountable government.
+Remote government is expensive government.

-Let's quickly go to John in Wazilla, Alaska, famous town where once upon a time the New York Times deployed 98% of its reporters uh to go through Sarah Palin's emails.
+Let's quickly go to John in Wazilla, Alaska, famous town where once upon a time the New York Times deployed 98% of its reporters to go through Sarah Palin's emails.

 John, you're live on the air.